beeva-jorgedelval/beeva-poc-bayesian-optimization/README.md

 ![](https://www.beeva.com/wp-content/uploads/2016/07/logo-dark.png)
 # PoC Bayesian Optimization for Hyperparameter Selection in Machine Learning

 This PoC explores the use of Bayesian Optimization in the context of hyperparameter selection.
 For the BayesianOptimizer [GPyOpt](https://github.com/SheffieldML/GPyOpt) is used.
+The outputs are the `BlackBoxOptimizer` modules and various benchmarks on machine learning and optimization tasks.

 To run the default alpine example just type